reinhal/JusKidin/README.md

 ## Introduction

 **JusKidin** is a moble-first web resource for parents.
-JusKidin connects parents to relevant child development information.
+The current version of JusKidin connects parents to relevant child development information.
 It also allows parents to organize hosted images into topic specific groupings called drawers.

 A live version of the application can be found at: https://juskidin.herokuapp.com/

 **Current live version:** 1.0

 ![Juskidin_home](/ScreenShots/Juskidin_home.png)

+## Vision

+JusKidin is an web application that serves as an all-in-one tool that supports different aspects of parenting.
+It will provide child developmental information and resources.
+It will provide an interface to track growth and developmental milestones.
+The drawers will house multi-media files to organize the child's school work, art projects, sporting events, and other family/life events.

 ## Features